KeyCore/MathOperation/README.md

 - 6^3 = 216

+### Using recursion, counting and prerecorded subresults
-Now, in this project we are not going to use the built in arithmetic capabilities of common programming languages.
-Instead, we ae going to implement them using lower operators.
+Now, in this project we are **not** going to use the built in arithmetic capabilities of common programming languages.
+Instead, we are going to implement them using lower operators.
+To be precise, we will define mutipication in terms of repeated summation, division in terms counting subtraction, and exponential in terms of repeated multiplication.
+Moreover, we are going to store any computed results, hereby being able to apply a principe of reusing prerecorded subresults.

 To see this, assume we have only summation (+) and subtraction (-).
 Here, we would still be able to implement the remaining three operators.
 Multiplication, for instance, is repeated summation.
 6*3 (six times three), means 6+6+6, and slso 3+3+3+3+3+3, both of which yields 18.